Henry de Stratton

 Henry de Stratton (died after 1277) was an English clergyman and Crown official who later served as a judge in Ireland.
-He is chiefly remembered as the brother of the infamously corrupt moneylender and Crown administrator, Adam de Stratton.
+He was the brother of moneylender and Crown administrator, Adam de Stratton.

 Adam and Henry were two of the four sons of Thomas de Argoges or Arwillis, of Stratton St Margaret, Wiltshire.
 They both took holy orders, as did a third brother, Thomas.
 They originally used their father's family name de Argoges, but later changed it to de Stratton, after their birthplace, probably as an indication of Adam's growing prosperity as a landowner in the Stratton area.